 You can approach this in two ways:

 Many photographers prefer the second method because it gives them more control over the tones in their photos.
-However, the first method can be beneficial if you want to take creative images.
+But the first method can be beneficial if you want to take creative images.

 Seeing the world from a different perspective can help you come up with exciting new ideas for your landscape photography.

-Even if your photos don’t end up looking too gloomy, you can enhance them using moody processing techniques.
-In Lightroom, you can achieve this using the Graduated Filter.
+Even if your photos don’t look too gloomy, you can enhance them using moody processing techniques.
+In Lightroom, you can achieve this using the Graduated Filter tool.

 Next, hold the Shift button and drag your mouse from the top of the sky to the horizon.
 This will create three separate sections.

-The dark circle in the middle will be your focal point or the area that’s affected the most.
+The dark circle in the middle will be your focal point or the area most affected.
 The other parts will fade out to create a natural look.

 You can also use other sliders, like Highlights and Shadows, to make your sky look more dramatic.